Let's Grow Taller

 - Do not sleep face-down.
 This will exaggerate swayback and strain the neck and shoulders.

 Effective breathing is essential for growing taller.
 Effective breathing draws sufficient oxygen into your body to facilitate biochemical reactions and stimulate growth.
-Only deep breathing is effective breathing; shallow breathing is ineffective and actually stunts growth.
+Only deep breathing is effective; shallow breathing is ineffective and actually stunts growth.
 Interestingly, anger leads to shallow breathing and therefore stunts growth.
-So make sure you keep yourself happy as much as possible!Deep Breathing Exercise
+So make sure you keep yourself happy as much as possible.

 You should perform the following deep breathing exercise every day as well as before and after you sleep.
 The more often you do this deep breathing exercise, the better results you will get.

-- Inhale through your nose slowly and controllably for 3 to 5 seconds and make sure your stomach expands as well as your chest.
+- Inhale through your nose slowly and controllably for three to five seconds and make sure your stomach expands as well as your chest.

-- Hold your breath for another 3 to 5 seconds.
-Before you exhale, for the final 2 to 3 seconds, tighten your stomach muscles lightly.
+- Hold your breath for another three to five seconds.
+Before you exhale, for the final two to three seconds, tighten your stomach muscles lightly.
 Your goal is to slowly improve the blood circulation in your head.

 - Exhale slowly (without loosening your stomach muscles) and in control through your mouth and nose.

 These 10 regular activities can help you grow taller:

 - Vertical Jumping